dbehmoaras/SortingCars/README.md

 ## Getting Started:

 A package has already been provided.
-However, in the evnt certain dependencies are missing, please run the following command in the terminal:
+However, in the event certain dependencies are missing, please run the following command in the terminal:
 ```
 mvn package
 ```